 There has never been a day when I have not been proud of you, I said to my daughter, though some days I’m louder about other stuff so it’s easy to miss that. – storypeople

 So today was the bike race my five year old had been excited about for weeks.
 She practiced in the evenings and was counting down the days.
 We got there today and she was thrilled to see all the other kids.. some older than her, some younger and some her age (there were 3 heats).
 She warmed up a little bit but not much ‘Mom, the other kids will tire themselves out..
 I don’t want to do that!‘.When the pros went by followed by the support cars.. she was wide-eyed.

 After a few minutes we saw the older kids (6-9 years old) rounding the corner and finishing.
 Then we saw her group turning the corner.
 We didn’t see her.
 I knew something was wrong.
-Not to be boastful or anything (okay dammit, I am being boastful!!), but this girl is speed demon.. there was no way she was not going to be in the first few kids.
+This girl is speed demon.. there was no way she was not going to be in the first few kids.
 Almost everyone finished.
 No sign of her.
 My husband was about to sprint the lap to find out what went wrong… I told him to wait.
 A few minutes later she turned the corner and came towards the finish slowly and steadily.
 We egged her on to keep going and she did.

 She saw us and the tears welled up in her eyes.
 She showed us her bloodied hand.
 She said she got wobbly and fell off the bike.
 Some volunteers helped her up, checked her out and put her back on the bike.
 And she carried on till the end.. scraped up hand and all.